A group of women fight back against a fantasy medieval society that systemically wrongs them.

 Your Instrument

 Pick a unique occult instrument, then choose one of its powers.
 You unlock more powers through advancement.
+When a companion achieves your catharsis, your catharsis power is unlocked.

 The Book